 The Authority participates in the Local Government Pension Scheme administered by The Royal Borough of Windsor and Maidenhead for the Royal County of Berkshire Pension Fund.
 This is a defined benefit scheme, where retirement benefits are determined independently of the investments of the scheme and employers have obligations to make contributions where assets are insufficient to meet employee benefits.
 The date of the last actuarial report received by the Council was the 31 March 2014.
-IAS 19 requires the Authority to recognise the cost of retirement benefits in the Net Cost of Services when employees earn them, rather than when the benefits are eventually paid as pensions.
+IAS 19 requires the Authority to recognise the cost of retirement benefits are eventually paid as pensions.
 However the charge the Authority is required to make against Council Tax is based on the cash payable in the year, so the real cost of retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
 The following transactions have been made to the Income and Expenditure Account, in the Net Cost of Services and the financing and investment